 HDYGT: I know the game and it’s not gonna work. (slams table, sloshing water glasses) Are you or are you not Steve Kaplan?

-Steve Kaplan: (steadies water glasses) No, no, not at all!
+Steve Kaplan: (steadies water glasses, preventing a spill) No, no, not at all!

 Steve Kaplan: (fumbling for napkins) No, no – I mean, I’m not avoiding your question.
 I was just starting to get worried.
 I’ve been here for over an hour and thought something might have happened to you.